 Kreem serves both vegan and non vegan options along with an array of different cones.
 I got the vegan hibiscus rose; it tasted like sorbet and was super light and refreshing.
 Nick ordered the non-vegan Cookies and Kreem in a marshmallow topped cone that they lit on fire right in front of us.
-I thought mine was good until I tried his.
-Holy crap.

 The girls behind the counter were super sweet and gave us a few suggestions about local events taking place that afternoon.
 They also didn’t care how obnoxious I was being as I crawled around on the floor looking for a good background for my ice cream picture.
 Always appreciated.